 But he was a man of fierce loyalties, amazing passion, courage, and zeal.

-Simon had believed the truth and embraced Christ as his Lord.
+Simon believed the truth and embraced Christ as his Lord.
 The fiery enthusiasm he once had for Israel was now expressed in his devotion to Christ.”

 Simon’s strength was his inspirational loyalty.

 When the apostles found a man or woman who floundered in indecision about entering the kingdom, they would send for Simon.

 The apostle Simon the Zealot facts show us that Simon does not have a prominent role in the New Testament, just like most of the apostles.

 We know very little about him from the Bible, except that he was a member of the Zealots.